ramindesu/medical_reservation_center/README.md

 - The project is being developed collaboratively.
 - All commits should follow GitLab workflow standards.
 - Each phase will be delivered and reviewed before proceeding.
-- Members : RAMIN, ATEFEH, NILOUFAR, HOSEIN, ZAHRA
+- Members : RAMIN, ATEFEH, NILOUFAR, GHAZAAL

 ---